 PayPal considers transactions of $10 or less as micropayments.
 Visa says the threshold is $20 or less.
 Of course, by either of these standards, both PayPal and Visa process millions of micropayment transactions every day.

 Kickstarter, Indiegogo, and GoFundMe all have similar crowdfunding models that rely upon microtransactions.
-GoFundMe takes 5 percent of donations, and its payment processor take 2.9 percent + $0.30 per transaction.
+GoFundMe takes 5 percent of donations, and its payment processor takes 2.9 percent + $0.30 per transaction.
 Indiegogo takes 5 percent of campaign funds, plus payment processing fees (percentage varies based on supporter’s location and local currency).
 Kickstarter takes 5 percent of campaign funds, and Stripe takes roughly 3 percent to 5 percent of every processed transaction.

 Blockchain-Based Micropayments Are Making An Entrance

 In recent years, many blockchain startups have turned their attention to improving micropayment technology using digital currencies.
 These solutions practically eliminate transaction costs and significantly cut down on the amount of time it takes to send micropayments from one user to another.

 Cryptocurrency micropayments are also universal, meaning that earnings collected by individuals or businesses around the globe are not diminished by the high fees or minimum requirements traditionally associated with fiat currency conversions.
 This enables small businesses to more easily introduce micropayment-focused products and services in new markets, which can, in turn, help scale user bases more quickly.

 There are dozens of blockchain use cases for applications that utilize cryptocurrency micropayments.
 Here are five prominent examples.